OliviaHagen/Tectum/README.md

 # Tectum
-Learning how to use github for the tectum project
+Learning how to use github for the tectum project.

+We can add an actual description.